Explore resources, organisations, books, events, and activities with a focus on mental health.

 Mental Health Awareness Week (MHAW)

 Mental Health Awareness Week (MHAW) is run by the Mental Health Foundation and has been an annual event since 1993.
 It is endorsed by the World Federation for Mental Health and is marked in over 150 countries.
-Mental Health Awareness Week is on from Monday 23 to Sunday 29 September 2019 and the theme is:
+Mental Health Awareness Week is on from Monday 18 September to Sunday 24 September 2023.

 Reading in Mind Book Scheme for mental health and wellbeing

 The Reading in Mind Book Scheme for mental health and wellbeing offered the community an additional resource for managing and treating mild to moderate mental health issues through providing recommended books on a range of mental health issues like anxiety, depression, post-traumatic stress disorder and worry.